rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/sparse-distributed-representations.md

 ---
 author: Subutai Ahmad
-description: This video talk on Sparse Distributed Representations (SDR) covers a subset of the topics in the BAMI chapter on SDRs.
+description: "This video talk on Sparse Distributed Representations (SDRs) by Numenta VP of Research, Subutai Ahmad, was given at an October 2014 Numenta workshop and covers a subset of the topics in the BAMI chapter on SDRs. "
 date: 2014/10/17
 image:
 link: